MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 1. Keep track of the publishing status on the **Offer overview** page.
 1. If there are validation errors, rectify them and resubmit your offer for publishing.
 The errors might range from missing information to noncompliance with marketplace standards.
 1. Upon successful validation, the offer is published live in the marketplace.
-1. Post-publication, link the live SaaS offer to your SaaS app and publish the subscription to Teams Store.
+1. Post the publishing, link the live SaaS offer to your Teams app and publish the subscription to Teams Store.

 :::image type="content" source="../../../../assets/images/saas-offer/go-live-publish.png" alt-text="The screenshot shows the go live and offer publishing phase.":::